 This journal comes with a set of pens that say “All write, let’s do this” which might inspire you to set bigger goals and achieve them.
 Or at least show up every day to write a bunch of pleasant things you’ll want to remember!

-There are a few introductory pages to read and fill in, followed by monthly tabs with the same prompts for each day.
+There are a few introductory pages to read and reflection questions to fill in, followed by pages with the same gratitude prompts for each day.

-Cons: Doesn’t give you any space for creativity or deeper reflections.
+Cons: Doesn’t give you much space for creativity or deeper reflections.